TUM-I5/MolSim/submission/week2/README.md

 - In the beginning, there are almost no forces, as all particles are colored blue and there are no arrows in any direction.
 This can be explained by the mesh-width of the cuboids.
 It is set to $h = \sigma \cdot 2^{\frac{1}{6}}$, therefore very close to $\sigma$.
 As we are using the Lennard-Jones-Potential, this means that $\frac{d}{dx} U_{ij}$ is close to 0.
 Therefore all forces $F_{ij}$ of two particles with distance $h$ are close to zero and only weak forces are present.
+- The other observation is, that when the frist cuboid, which has a high velocity towards the second cuboid, collides with the second cuboid, there are suddenly strongly opposing forces in the area, where they hit each other.
+Then after the first cuboid advances further into the second cuboid, there are lot of opposing forces within the middle of the second cuboid.
+These forces point in every direction.
+After that, the particles drift apart and slowy the forces are reducing, until there is an almost stable state again with weak forces.

+To get a different understanding of what is happenind a the moment of collision another visualization can be used.
-Or instead of the previous glyph filter, one can use a filter, that adds arrows in the direction of the velocities acting on particles in a certain region.
+Instead of the previous glyph filter, one can use a filter, that adds arrows in the direction of the velocities, that particles have in a certain region.
 The size of the arrows corresponds to the magnitude of the velocity.(the color is now representing the magnitude of velocity, not the force) This yields: